 They are searching for a place to belong, at times relying too heavily on peer acceptance, affirmation and feedback.
 They face increased pressures regarding risk behaviors while exploring the boundaries and tenets of more selfless behavior and mature, meaningful relationships and decision making.
 They must learn to manage academic pressures as they face high-stakes testing, the challenges of college admissions, the scholarship and financial aid application process and entrance into a competitive job market, while also wrestling with the importance and challenges of claiming their faith as their own.
 It is at this point of intersecting life experiences our staff of educators and paraprofessionals has positioned itself to serve our students and families.

-The Guidance Department does not work in isolation; rather they partner with others involved in a student’s development of heart and mind, including parents, the Campus Ministries Team, teaching faculty, athletic and artistic coaches and others.
-They provide proactive leadership that engages all stakeholders in the delivery of programs and services critical to student academic, spiritual, social and professional success in school.
-The Guidance office provides:
+The Counseling Department does not work in isolation; rather they partner with others involved in a student’s development of heart and mind, including parents, the Campus Ministries Team, teaching faculty, athletic and artistic coaches and others.
+They provide proactive leadership that engages all stakeholders in the delivery of programs and services critical to student mental, academic, spiritual, social and professional success in school.
+The Counseling office provides: